ogc1231/puzzle-pyramid/TESTING.md

 ### Bug 1
 If the rope was chosen in the shop, when the player comes to the direction 1 choice, they will able to choose left, right or rope.
 However when you have the rope all of the options with use the rope even if you type in left or right.

+Bug was discoverd during input & validation testing, so was not fixed.

 ## Cross Browser Testing